JeremyPittard/whitfordwarriors/src/pages/index.md

 mainpitch:
   title: Whitford Warriors
   description: >-
-    We are an Amateur Football and Netball Club based in Padbury, Western Australia.
+    We are an Amateur Football and Netball Club based at MacDonald Reserve Padbury, Western Australia.

-    Our Football Club was founded in 1976 and has enjoyed success across multiple grades.
+    Our Football Club was established in 1975 and since our first playing season in 1976 we have enjoyed success across multiple grades and proven to be a successful pathways for junior players into senior football through our colt teams.

-    The Netball Club was founded in 2013 and has also enjoyed success across the grades within the short timespan.
+    Our Netball Club was founded in 2013 and has also enjoyed success through all grades.

-    Located at Macdonald Reserve in Padbury we welcome down any former, current or new members to come down

-    have a kick, a yarn or enjoy one of our social events throughout the year.
+    With training and matches held at MacDonald Reserve for the majority of weeks of each season, we welcome any former, current or new members to come down for a game, a yarn or to enjoy any of our social events throughout the year.
 description: >-
   The Whitford Warriors are an amateur football club based in the Padbury, in the Northern Suburbs of Perth.